 CARC supports the Dillsburg Farmer's Fair Fantastic Parade by providing communications support for the Parade Committee.
 The next big event will be Saturday October 20, 2018 -- always the third weekend of October.
 We report for duty Saturday afternoon and serve as needed until the last of the Divisions are in the home stretch.
 Participating can be a rewarding experience.

 CARC demonstrates ham radio and its related themes to interested members of our community.
 The Adams County Library System Fun Fest is one of the public events we support.
-We plan to be there again June 8, 2018.
+We were there for the second year in a row June 8, 2018.
 CARC has conducted youth programs at the Dillsburg Area Public Library, the Simpson Library S.T.E.M Club in Mechanicsburg, and the Littlestown Library where we conducted a workshop and built Shortwave Receivers from kits.

 Newly Licensed Hams

 In the October 2017 QST magazine former ARRL CEO Tom Gallagher speaks about newly licensed Amateur Radio Operators who might appreciate a helping-hand putting a ham station together and getting on-the-air.
 If you are in that situation and if you would like someone to bounce questions off, or to show you the ropes, then please accept my invitation.
 Please contact me, and/or come to our meeting. e-Mail Club President Andy Forsyth AF3I@RadioClub-CARC.com or see the meeting information on the Events page.